wp-plugins/free-google-fonts/readme.txt

 Stable tag: 2.0.1
 License: GPLv2

-This plugin which allows fast and easy add new Google Fonts to your website, modify your theme as you wish - can create custom titles, comments etc.
+This plugin which allows fast and easy add new Google Fonts to your website, modify your theme as you wish - create custom titles, comments etc.

 == Description ==